7 things to know about flying after lockdown

 After a prolonged period of lockdown in London, we made the journey back to Venice on 1 July 2020.

 I want to make clear that this wasn’t a trip for leisure.
-We’ve a residence in Italy and were essentially moving back home.
+We live in Italy and decided to move back home.

 This is our flying after lockdown experience.